Dream Chronicles: The Book of Air: Release and post-release

-Dream Chronicles: The Book of Air was first presented limitedly as a beta version on March 12, 2010 for the publisher PlayFirst's players.
-On June 9, 2010, The Book of Airs teaser trailer and game preview were both posted on Gamezebo.
-It was officially first released as Collector's Edition digitally on June 24, 2010 by PlayFirst and was promoted: "The Dream Chronicles series has earned a reputation for its stunning art, extraordinary puzzles, and intricate, evolving storylines [...]
+Dream Chronicles: The Book of Air was first presented limitedly as a beta version in March 2010 for the publisher PlayFirst's players.
+It was officially first released as Collector's Edition digitally on June 24 by PlayFirst and was promoted: "The Dream Chronicles series has earned a reputation for its stunning art, extraordinary puzzles, and intricate, evolving storylines [...]
 With Dream Chronicles: The Book of Air, these hallmarks of the series are taken to new heights, with the addition of features that will delight both the casual and expert player.
-Fans will not believe where the story of this new trilogy takes them."
-The Standard Edition was released shortly later on July 8, 2010 on PlayFirst.
+Fans will not believe where the story of this new trilogy takes them".
+The Standard Edition was released shortly later on July 8 on PlayFirst.

 Each edition was quickly available on PlayFirst's exclusive partner, Big Fish Games, on the following day of each release date.
 Both editions feature the optional double-mode game, while the Collector's one also includes an extra location, seven mini-puzzles, some concept artworks, six wallpapers, the game soundtrack, a detailed walkthrough, a PC screensaver, and a sneak peek (actually some artworks) at the fifth game The Book of Water.
-These extra features (excluding the bonus game) was released exclusively as a stand-alone piece named "Dream Chronicles: The Book of Air Strategy Guide", along with the release of the Standard Edition, on Big Fish Games on July 9.
-This Strategy Guide was also available on July 16 on PlayFirst.The Book of Air was another commercially successful Dream Chronicles game, peaking at number-one on seven major casual game charts: PlayFirst, Big Fish Games, iWin.com, SpinTop Games, GameHouse, MSN Games, and Pogo.com; number-three on Yahoo!
-Games; number-four on Amazon.com, Mac Game Store... and many more.
+These extra features (excluding the bonus game) were released exclusively as a stand-alone piece named "Dream Chronicles: The Book of Air Strategy Guide", along with the release of the Standard Edition, on Big Fish Games on July 9.
+This Strategy Guide was also available on July 16 on PlayFirst.

+The Book of Air was another commercially successful Dream Chronicles game, peaking at number-one on seven major casual game charts: PlayFirst, Big Fish Games, iWin.com, SpinTop Games, GameHouse, MSN Games, and Pogo.com; number-three on Yahoo!
+Games; and number-four on Amazon.com and Mac Game Store.

-On May 5, 2011, a high-definition version of this game was available via App Store for iPad device, and the latest version was updated on April 20, 2012.
+In May 2011, a high-definition version of this game was available via App Store for iPad device, and the latest version was updated in April 2012.
 It is the first game in the Dream Chronicles series to be released under the iOS platform.